EcslTechnion/Agile2020_SocialMedia/README.md

 Using grid cell clustering we have generated populariy socre matrix based on accumulated number of each contributors group.
-Aforementioned, we have implemented walking route compuataion using Orienteering problem appproach and used the score populariy matrix for computed weighted route.
+Aforementioned, we have implemented walking route compuataion using Orienteering problem appproach and used the score populariy matrix for computing weighted route.

 This research presents the use of social media for developing context-aware walking routes adjusted to user's interest.
 The classification between tourists and locals allow